-To assess the potential impact on GRUs, an Allocation Stress Index was developed.
-This index represents the ratio of the groundwater 'still allocable' (after considering the Reserve and water use) to the total recharge for the GRU.
-The stress index is divided into six allocation categories, labelled 'A' through 'F,' reflecting a spectrum from unstressed to potentially critically stressed conditions (Table B).
-As this ratio approaches zero, the level of stress increases, indicating minimal remaining "still allocable" volumes and a potential threat to the groundwater Reserve.
+To assess the potential impact on GRUs, an Allocation Factor was developed.
+This factor represents the ratio of the groundwater 'still allocable' (after considering the Reserve and water use) to the total recharge for the GRU.
+The Allocation Factor is divided into six categories, labelled 'A' through 'F,' reflecting a spectrum from unstressed to potentially critically stressed conditions (Table B).
+As this ratio approaches zero, the level of stress potentially increases, indicating minimal remaining "still allocable" volumes and a potential threat to the groundwater Reserve.